15 of the Most Enchanting Castle Hotels in the World

 Parador de Alarcón

-This imposing stone castle overlooks the medieval village of Alarcón, one of Spain's loveliest villages that has been declared an area of artistic and historical importance.
+This imposing stone castle overlooks the medieval village of Alarcon, one of Spain's loveliest villages that has been declared an area of artistic and historical importance.
 It offers traditional furnishings and original wood beams, while it also combines new and traditional features.
 Parador de Alarcón is an 8th century castle, positioned next to the Júcar River.
 Situated 180 km from Madrid, this hotel is the ideal spot to spend a weekend or, ideally, a few days, enough time to become completely immersed in its medieval setting and atmosphere.

-Castle Hotel & Spa
+Oheka Castle Hotel & Estate

 La Mamounia